WATERFALLS BIG AND SMALL

 People travel thousands of miles to visit the world's largest and tallest waterfalls, but there are thousands of waterfalls throughout the United States that are easier and cheaper to enjoy.
 Tall, short, cascading, and plunging, they are often wondrous or delightful in their own right.
-Many of the waterfalls on this list are inexpensive to visit -- they're in state or national parks, or national forests, and entry costs $5 to $30 per vehicle for a seven-day pass.
-Entrance to national parks is free on Aug.
-25 to honor the birthday of the National Park Service.
+Many of the waterfalls on this list are inexpensive to visit — they're in state or national parks, or national forests, and entry costs $5 to $30 per vehicle for a seven-day pass.

 Located between Mentone and Fort Payne in northeastern Alabama, DeSoto State Park offers visitors hiking trails, an Olympic-size swimming pool, a playground, and several accommodation options.
 Find DeSoto Falls and its unobstructed, 104-foot drop several miles north of the park's more obvious attractions.

 Some of Alaska's best-known waterfalls are visited throughout the year.
 Even when the water freezes, adventure seekers climb the ice.
 A few of the most famous are Bridal Veil Falls and Horsetail Falls, which can be found in Keystone Canyon on the drive to Valdez.

 Havasu Falls attracts many to the Havasupai Reservation.
 Its beautiful turquoise pools are found at the bottom of the western part of the Grand Canyon, and the surrounding red rock adds a brilliant contrast.
 Seeing the falls involves a rugged 10-mile hike (one way) and staying a night or two at the nearby campground or lodge.
 Overnight camping packages start at $140 and require extensive planning well in advance of visiting the falls as reservations are snapped up quickly.
 (They're currently sold out for this year.)